WeblateOrg/language-data/README.md

 * Imported from translate-toolkit and Weblate
 * Used by [Weblate][w] for language definitions

+## extraplurals.csv

+* Additional plural variants for some Languages

 ## cldr.csv

 * Based purely on the CLDR data
 * Generated using https://github.com/mlocati/cldr-to-gettext-plural-rules

+## gettext.csv

+* Based on Gettext defaults

+## translate.csv

+* Extracted from translate-toolkit

+## l10n-guide.csv

+* Extracted from the l10n guide

 ## languages-po